insongkim/concordance/README.md

 -------------------------

 ### Getting Product Description
-Users can look up the product description of different classification codes using the `get_desc` function.
+The `get_desc` function allows users to look up the product description of different classification codes.
 The example below focuses on HS codes.

 ```r
 # load package